cis-projects/swen90007_course_notes/_sources/extra_tools/tools_and_plugins.md

-## Useful Tools and IntelliJ Plugins
+# Useful Tools and IntelliJ Plugins

----

-We have created a list of some of our favourite plugins for IntelliJ which should hopefully help you as you complete your project:
+We have created a list of some of our favourite plugins for IntelliJ which should hopefully help you as you complete your project.

 ## IntelliJ Plugins
 All of these plugins are more easily installed by opening IntelliJ then selecting IntelliJ IDEA -> Preferences ->